NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 Next, let's read in HSI data.

-We could use the NDVI data product however, let's calculate NDVI ourselves.
+We could use the NDVI data product, however, let's calculate NDVI ourselves.
-Note, that there are many bands in HSI data within the red and NIR region.
+Note, that there are many bands in HSI data within the red and near-infrared (NIR) region.
-Thus simply selecting one band in each region is not always the most robust way to go.
+Thus, simply selecting one band in each region is not always the most robust way to go.